Access the database

 The complete application file shall be submitted to the CSSF in paper form and shall, in addition, be transmitted in electronic form to firstname.lastname@example.org.

-Upon receipt of the file by the CSSF, the applicant receives an acknowledgement of receipt which indicates the department in charge of the examination of the file and the name of a contact person at the CSSF.
+Upon receipt of the file by the CSSF, the applicant will receive an acknowledgement of receipt which indicates the department in charge of the examination of the application for authorisation as well as the name of the contact person at the CSSF.
 The CSSF will examine the file and may raise comments or request additional information.

-The decision of the Minister of Finance will be notified to the applicant within six months following receipt by the Minister of Finance of the application file.
-Should the application file be incomplete, the applicant will be notified of the decision of the Minister of Finance within six months following receipt of the missing information.
-All decisions on an application request shall be motivated in fact and in law.
+The decision on the application for authorisation will be notified to the applicant within six months following receipt of the application file or, should the file be incomplete, within six months following receipt of the missing information.
+All decisions on an application for authorisation shall state the reasons in fact and in law.

-A decision shall be taken within 12 months, at the latest, of the receipt of the application.
-If no decision is notified within 12 months, it means that the application has been refused.
+A decision shall be taken within 12 months, at the latest, of the receipt of the application for authorisation.
+If no decision is notified within 12 months, it means that the authorisation has been refused.

-The decision of the Minister of Finance may be appealed against and referred to the Tribunal administratif (Administrative Court), which deals with the substance of the case.
-The appeal shall be filed within one month, or else shall be time-barred.
+The decision of the CSSF may be referred to the Tribunal administratif (Administrative Tribunal) which deals with the substance of the case.
+The case shall be filed within one month, or else shall be time-barred.